dabrady/site/src/pages/posts/syndicate-why-make-it.md

 I decided I would adopt POSSE, and started thinking about how I would do it.

-This approach to content creation could be boiled down to a few simple steps:
+I felt this approach to content creation could be boiled down to a few simple steps:

 1. Create a "source of truth" for your writing.
 2. Know where you want to distribute, and how to do it.